Chemical Warfare Brigade: Doctor Edwin Von Statdt

-Pronounced properly his name translates to Edwin of the City, which was fitting, except he was born in New York City, not Munich, where his ancestors were from.
-The Doctor had not been called anything but Doc or Doctor in many years.
-He has been a chemist for thirty years or so.
-He has a twenty-year-old son named Lukas who he has not seen in years.
-He grew despondent around five years ago when Lukas' mother, whom he had lived with for many years but never married, took Lukas and left.
-He transferred to the local university several years ago after many years without tenure at City College of New York.
-He felt that the change of scenery would be good for him as he got older and he had not felt better in years.
-He is an aloof man, whose mind is wandering in the gaseous clouds of his laboratory, even if his body is parked on a barstool at one of the several local watering holes.
-He does not have a great deal of money, but on the other hand, he never really wanted any.
-But something about living in the country changed all that.
-Maybe it was the lack of excitement or the lack of noise, or just seeing that mansion up on the hill and wondering how much it would cost to have a place like that.
-He liked the country, but if he could have his way, he'd live somewhere a little warmer.
-He would be much better off on the beaches of a faraway place like Fiji, Micronesia, or the Galapagos.
+Doctor Edwin “Doc” Von Statdt is of German descent but born and raised in New York.
+He has been a chemist for around thirty years.
+Doc has a twenty-year-old son named Lukas whom he has not seen in five years, after Lukas' mother, his common law wife, took Lukas and left.
+Doc transferred to the local university in the country several years ago after many years without tenure at City College of New York.
+He does not have a great deal of money, but he had never really wanted any.
+However, living in the country changed Doc’s mind.
+He liked the country, but began to wish he lived somewhere a little warmer.
+He believed he would be much better off on the beaches of a faraway place like Fiji, Micronesia, or the Galapagos.